dream-horizon-org/raven-panel/docs/docs/journeys/creating-journey.md

 **Select an Event:**
 1. Find the "Event" dropdown in the configuration panel
 2. Choose the event that triggers your journey (e.g., "User opens app", "User signs up", "User logs in")
-3. Optionally add filters to make the trigger more specific
+3. Optionally add conditions to make the trigger more specific

 **Example:** Event "User opens app" with filter "User is logged in" = true